Shin Gallery: SHIN HAUS

 Shin Haus was launched in 2020 by Hong Gyu Shin with the goal of sharing cutting-edge art by young emerging artists to the art world on a monthly basis.
 Each month three to five artists are selected to share their work.
 The program aims to help collectors discover the work of these up-and-coming artists while giving the artists an opportunity to showcase their work at Shin Gallery.
 Past artists featured in the Shin Haus program include Amanda Baldwin, Bernadette Despujols, Talia Levitt, Egami Etsu, Yoora Lee, Ani Liu, Emma Safir, Shuyi Cao, Nate Plotkin, Ernesto Renda, and many others.

 Outsider Art and Self-taught Artists

 Shin Gallery shines a spotlight on “outsider artists,” artists without formal training that often suffer from mental or physical ailments or social exclusion.
 Shin Gallery’s show of outsider artists included the works of Hawkins Bolden, Henry Darger, Purvis Young, Bill Traylor, Thornton Dial, and Minnie Evans.
-Shin hosted Outsider Art Fair in 2021; it was the first in-person art fair since the pandemic started.
+Shin hosted the Outsider Art Fair in 2021; it was the first in-person art fair since the pandemic started.
 In 2020 Shin Gallery also hosted the largest exhibition of Purvis Young, the self-taught American painter, in New York to date.
 Shin Gallery built an entire wall with his work as an homage to his studio in Florida.
 The Purvis Young exhibition was featured in Hyperallergic Magazine.
-The exhibition as a whole was also covered by several major publications including Forbes and The New York Times.
+The exhibition as a whole was also covered by The New York Times.